-The fact that we find that many USACE-constructed levees have benefits that do not exceed their costs raises interesting questions around the motivations for project construction.
-Given the requirement for non-federal partner construction, operation, and maintenance cost share, we examine how median values of each of the aggregate cost and benefit categories that we model add up from two distinct perspectives: a federal social planner (i.e., USACE) and a local social planner (i.e., non-federal partner).
-The federal social planner internalizes all of the 6 categories of benefits and costs that we model, whereas the local social planner only considers the effects of levee protection and non-federal construction costs.
-While it is almost certainly the case that some local municipalities experience both protection benefits and spillover costs from USACE-constructed levees, the geographically-differentiated nature of the effects of levee construction raises the potential for these costs to be external from the perspective of the local municipality.
+Given the requirement for non-federal partner cost share, we examine how median values of each of the cost and benefit categories compare from two perspectives: a federal social planner (i.e., USACE) and a local social planner (i.e., non-federal partner).
+The federal social planner internalizes all categories of benefits and costs that we model, whereas the local social planner only considers the effects of levee protection and non-federal construction costs.
+While it is likely that some local municipalities experience both protection benefits and spillover costs, the geographically-differentiated nature of levee construction impacts raises the potential for these costs to be external from the local perspective.
 Of the 80 USACE-constructed levee systems in our final estimation data, 24 impose spillover effects on counties outside of the county protected by the levee.
-As discussed by Wang (2021) in the case of local levee heightening, the fact that levees impose flood risk costs which are potentially external to the benefiting community results in a classic market failure externality problem.
+This potentially results in a classic externality problem.

-This is clearly seen in Figure 7.
-If the local municipality or agency-oftentimes a county government-serving as the non-federal sponsor for a USACE levee project does not internalize the flood risk spillover effects of levee construction, perhaps because they are experienced by another locality, then the project will have a net present value of nearly \$7 million per levee mile from their perspective.
-Since such a non-federal sponsor would only internalize the protection benefits, non-federal construction costs (and missing non-federal O&M costs), and protection fiscal externalities, the project is likely to be a clear winner from their perspective.
-This is in stark contrast to the social planner or federal perspective: considering the full suite of impacts that we model, the net present value of USACE levee construction amounts to -\$3 million per levee mile.
-Comparing median benefit and cost components from these two perspectives may help to explain, at least in part, the fact that we find USACE-constructed levee projects to have relatively low benefit cost ratios ex-post: accounting for the categories of impacts that we allow and assuming that spillovers are external, local non-federal sponsors who unambiguously gain from a levee project are likely to advocate for its construction despite these projects likely reducing aggregate welfare.
+If the local, non-federal sponsor for a USACE levee project does not internalize the flood risk spillover effects of levee construction then the project will have a net present value of \$5.7 million per levee mile from their perspective (Figure 6).
+This is in stark contrast to the social planner or federal perspective: considering the full suite of impacts that we model, the net present value of USACE levee construction amounts to -\$3.5 million per levee mile.
+Comparing median benefit and cost components from these two perspectives may help to explain, at least in part, the fact that we find USACE-constructed levee projects to have relatively low benefits relative to costs ex-post.